FOREX-Dollar rallies, reversing course, but doubts remain

 Japanese investors were missing the action this week due to

-Some of the strength in the dollar/yen in New York trade on
+time.
+Some of the strength in the dollar/yen in New York trade

 The Bank of Japan embarked on a massive quantitative easing